 A Woman Under the Influence takes place over the span of a couple of days, with a lengthy coda that takes place months later, after eccentric housewife and mom Mabel Longhetti (Gena Rowlands) has been released from the hospital where she’s been committed by her husband, Nick (Peter Falk).
-Few screenwriters (and John Cassavetes was always a writer-director) are so impatient with plot; he rarely connects the dots, doesn’t want to explain the roots of Mabel’s condition or how it has manifested in the past, though we may feel with a sense of the answers to these questions after watching it.
+Few screenwriters (and John Cassavetes was always a writer-director) are so impatient with plot; he rarely connects the dots, doesn’t want to explain the roots of Mabel’s condition or how it has manifested in the past, though we may come away with a sense of the answers.
 Raw emotional connection is both its guiding structural principle and the theme.
 Time and again he omits those beats that usually structure narrative development and throws us into the middle – often, the muddle – of the character’s lives.
-It’s a technique that effectively removes the artificial filters of generic narrative cinema (even as many of his films choose to interrogate or upend genre).
+It’s a technique that effectively removes the artificial filters of generic narrative cinema.
 Instead, Cassavetes grasped the excitement of “real time”, the way that long, unbroken scenes can generate multiple, complex and contradictory meanings simply through observing two or more people occupying the same space.

 Gena Rowlands is extraordinary – it’s one of the most devastating performances in all cinema – as Mabel.
 Her innate nuttiness is pushed remorselessly into a full-blown breakdown by the man who professes to love her best: her husband Nick (Peter Falk), who finally can’t face the embarrassment of having her around.
 The climax is an unforgettably painful and compassionate trial of love.

-The primal violence that binds men and woman has rarely been evoked as plausibly or intensely as in this 1974 drama.
+The primal violence that binds men and woman has rarely been evoked as plausibly or intensely.

 Richard Brody, The New Yorker